Bra Band Size International Conversion

-At Erilan I want you to find the perfect bra for all your lingerie needs and we understand that wearing the correct bra size is of the utmost importance.
+At Erilan we want you to find the perfect bra and we understand that wearing the correct size is of the utmost importance.

-I believe your right bra size can be found by using the current size you are wearing and how this bra fits and it is not always necessary to get out the tape measure and pen.
-Below are some important points to remember when finding your bra size.
+Often we find the simplest way to find your perfect bra size is just to look at the current size you are wearing and assess how well it fits - it is not always necessary to get out the tape measure and pen.
+Below are some important points to remember when finding your bra size:

 Here are some of the most common problems and how to remedy them:

 Bra rides up at the back or moves around

 Your band size may be too big.
 Try lifting your arms up to see if the band is tight enough.
 If it is riding up try going down a band size e.g. 14 to a 12.
 To keep the cup size the same you must go up a cup size e.g. 14C = 12D.

 Band digs in around body or the band is overstretched